DataDog/documentation/content/agent/_index.md

 * Agent v6 has significantly improved resource usage over Agent v5:

-    * It has decreased CPU usage:
+    * It has decreased CPU usage
-    * It has decrease memory usage:
+    * It has decrease memory usage
-    * It uses fewer file descriptors:
+    * It uses fewer file descriptors
-    * It has an all around decreased footprint.
+    * It has an all around decreased footprint

 * Global percentiles can be performed on the server directly to calculate real, effective global percentiles.
 (NOTE: this feature is currently in BETA.
 Contact support for details on how to have it enabled for your account.)